Return to Class home page

 --Number of subunits.
 Too Few: Some proteins have many polypeptides that come together to make it work.
 For example, many ion channels must have 4 polypeptide chains to make the channel - some the PDB structures only has one.
 This one must be combined with 3 other to make the full channle - you need the biological assembly not the protein in the unit cell.

-(1d) PubMed and use the pull down at the top of the page (default PubMed) and go to structure and seach by PDB ID.
+5c) At PubMed, use the pull down at the top of the page (default PubMed) and go to structure and seach by PDB ID.searching

-(1e) SCOP Do a Keywork search on your protein name; try again on the PDB ID.
+5d) SCOP Do a Keyword search on your protein name; try searching again on the PDB ID.

---If you can't find your protein in the database than report that.
+--If you can't find your protein in the database than report that right away.

 You can answer these questions from The protein data bank (PDB) sitee.
 In each case just type your 4 letter code in and play around.